 Parcel Number 201005111

 Site Size (acre) 1.00

-2030 General Plan Light Industrial
+General Plan Land Use Commercial General

-Current Zoning Light Manufacturing

-Rezoning or Change to Land Use Required?
-Yes

-General Commercial Planned Development with Affordable Housing
+Zoning General Commercial Planned Development with Affordable Housing Discretionary Overlay

-Proposed Zoning Discretionary Overlay

-Proposed General Plan Land Use Commercial General

 Vacant or Non-Vacant Non-Vacant

 Repeat Site?
 No

 Density or Proposed Density (units per acre) 30 du/ac

 Realistic/Net Units 24 lower income

 Property Owner Interest in Residential Development?
 Yes

+14/541 1 0 1 1 1 1 1 0 1 1 1 1 1 1 1 1 1 1 1

 Within La Colonia neighborhood.
 Surrounded by medium-density residential to the east and the railroad to the west.
 Five blocks from an elementary school, and within High Quality Transit Area.
 As of February 2021, parcel is for sale.
 The property owner has expressed interest in development of the site with housing.
-Site redevelopment will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre and the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction, height increase and up to four development concessions.
-The site is also within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and is identified as within the 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning overlay.
+Site was rezoned in October 2021 with an overlay that allows 30 dwelling units per acre and also could benefit from the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction and up to four development concessions.
+The site is also within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and is identified as within the 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 31 on adoption of a corridor specific plan or inclusionary zoning overlay.